 Weights shall be identified with a permanent serial number or mark into the surface of the weight.

 Stickers and marker are not allowed and will be removed.
 The added mass of the sticker may change the mass of the weight, possibly causing the weight to be out of tolerance which will invalidate the reported value on the certificate.

 Individual weight kits shall also be identified with unique serial numbers.

 Cast iron weights should have no evidence of rust, loose paint or adhering debris.

 Analytical weights should be handled carefully.
 Tolerances are small, so dirt or abuse can throw them out of tolerance.

 Interior of cases for weight kits should also be wiped out or vacuumed.

 Cases should be sound with secure latches.

 Quite often we are asked for a set of “cheap vet scales to weigh my ______ (fill in the blank)”.
 It could be dogs, cats, llama, alpaca, pigs, sheep, goats, etc… Unfortunately these days when you say the word cheap or affordable or low cost, you almost always have to supply scales that are made in China.
 And of course when you talk about electronics from overseas, you can get a wide range of quality.
-As for made in the USA, we do have some American Made veterinary scales from Detecto if anyone is interested but they are more expensive.
+As for made in the USA, we don’t really have many choices for American Made veterinary scales if anyone is interested, but they are more expensive.